g-saisuryateja/Analysis-of-Image-Classification-using-SVM/README.md

 Two Datasets “Dogs Vs Cats”(Large, binary classification) and “Color Classification” (Small, multi classification)  are used.

-This research work is published in IEEE
+This research work is published in IEEE: https://ieeexplore.ieee.org/document/9579803